davidchesnut/sp-general-docs/docs/how-to-apply-styles-to-page-fields-in-sharepoint-2013.md

 }
 ```

-When you change the value of the  **PrefixStyleSheet** property, none of the existing **ms-rte** styles are available in the rich HTML editor, and only styles that you create that use the new prefix are available to content authors.
+When you change the value of the **PrefixStyleSheet**property, none of the existing**ms-rte**styles are available in the rich HTML editor, and only styles that you create that use the new prefix are available to content authors.
 This means if you want to use some of the default styles, they must be copied to your style sheet and modified so that they use the new prefix.

-> [!Note]
+> [!NOTE]
-> The  **PrefixStyleSheet** property is defined per each RichHtmlField page field, but multiple page fields can use the same value for this property.
+> The **PrefixStyleSheet**property is defined per each RichHtmlField page field, but multiple page fields can use the same value for this property.
 So, if multiple page layouts reference the same style sheet, it's possible for multiple RichHtmlFields on those page layouts to have the same style prefix and reference the same styles.